benjaminxscott/highnoon/README.md

 - Keep choosing actions for each round until one of you lies in the dust

 > Keep an eye on the `hint` field in responses

+- If you win, check the leaderboards to see how you compare with a GET to `/player/scores`

+> See the win count for a given player with a GET to `/player/score/$player_id`

 ### The Choice